dvingo/malli/docs/instrument-notes.md

 Because it tells you when a contract is broken

-Because the malli fn instrumenting is syntactically separate from the fn def it can be added later and can more easily be generated and also elimanted from production artifacts.
+Because the malli fn instrumenting is syntactically separate from the fn def it can be added later and can more easily be generated and also eliminated from production artifacts.

 Make a plan:
 1. gain understanding of instrument in clojure